varnish/Varnish-Book/varnish_book.rst

    Varnish, including cache hit rate, uptime, number of failed backend connections and many other statistics.

-   There are close to a hundred different counters available.
+   There are over a hundred different counters available.
 To increase the usefulness of varnishstat, only counters with a value different from 0 is shown by default.

-   Varnishstat can be executed either as a one-shot tool which simply prints the current values of all the counters, using the '-1' option, or interactively.
-Both methods allow you to specify specific counters using '-f field1,field2,...' to limit the list.
+   Varnishstat can be executed either as a one-shot tool which simply prints the current values of all the counters, using the ``-1`` option, or interactively.
+Both methods allow you to specify specific counters using ``-f field1,field2,...`` to limit the list.

    In interactive mode, varnishstat starts out by printing the uptime(45 minutes, in the example above) and hostname(foobar).